 (NB: Only if you answered yes to one of the questions in the security issues table, with the exception of "Does this activity involved HE associated and/or third countries?")

 8. Environmental considerations in light of the MSCA Green Charter

-9. Required for Global Fellowships only: Letter(s) of commitment from associated partners (hosting the of outgoing phase)
+9. Required for Global Fellowships only: Letter of commitment from the associated partner hosting the outgoing phase